whyboris/utilitarianism.net/content/types-of-utilitarianism.md

 Utilitarianism is most often stated in its maximizing form: that, within any set of options, the action that produces the most well-being is right, and all other actions are wrong.

 Though this is the most common statement of utilitarianism,[^13] it may be misleading in some respects.
 Utilitarians agree that you _ideally_ ought to choose whatever action would best promote overall well-being.
-That's what you have the _most_ moral reason to do.
+That’s what you have the _most_ moral reason to do.
 But they do not recommend _blaming_ you every time you fall short of this ideal.[^14] As a result, many utilitarians consider it misleading to take their claims about what _ideally ought_ to be done as providing an account of moral "rightness" or "obligation" in the ordinary sense.[^15]

 To further illustrate this, suppose that Sophie could save no-one, or save 999 people at great personal sacrifice, or save 1,000 people at even greater personal sacrifice.
 From a utilitarian perspective, the most important thing is that Sophie saves either the 999 people or the 1,000 people rather than saving no-one; the difference between Sophie’s saving 999 people and 1,000 people is comparatively small.
 However, on the maximizing form of utilitarianism, both saving no-one and saving the 999 people would simply be labeled as “wrong”.
 While we might well accept a maximizing account of what agents _ideally ought_ to do, there are further moral claims we may want to make in addition.